 When it comes to online advertising, companies invest sensibly, and before placing their ads online carry out the necessary research on the platforms, inspecting their internet traffic and visitors.
 But is that enough?

-Well, this is only half of the job, as more and more businesses are unknowingly being lured into various ad fraud traps online.
+Well, this is only half of the job, as an increasing number of businesses are being unknowingly lured into various ad fraud traps online.
 Consequently, this means their substantial advertisement budgets go down the drain as the targeted audience never sees the ads in question.

 Hence, switched-on companies turn to ad verification practices to combat ever-growing scales of ad fraud.
 To this day, using an ad proxy is one of the most effective ways to ensure that your advertisement investment is protected.